IT2810/it2810-webutvikling-h18-prosjekt-3-50/README.md

 The props from the store was mocked, so that we only tested if a dispatch was called, and not if the state also was changed (which would be closer to integration tests).

-It find's the tests in the `__tests__` folders, and runs them when the command `npm test` is given.
+Jest find's the tests in the `__tests__` folders, and runs them when the command `npm test` is given.
 After running the tests, it gives a code covereage that shows how much of the code is tested, what lines are missing, and what tests passed.
 This can be configured.

 We chose to have the test-folders in the same folder as the code being tested.
 This resulted in a test folder in root, one in ./actions, one in ./reducers and one in ./src/components.